Oneirocom/Magick/apps/docs/docs/developers/architecture overview/pubsub.md

 ---
 title: PubSub
-description: This is where you will find information relevant to the pubsub layer of Thoth.
+description: This is where you will find information relevant to the pubsub layer of magick.
 hide_table_of_contents: false
 ---